 it is not necessary to include the citation of any document cited in the main international search report, unless it is considered to have additional relevance when cited in conjunction with other documents not cited in the main international search report;

-explanation may be included with regard to the citations considered to be relevant: this is to allow short comments to be included to indicate what the relevant features of a document are in view of the fact that no additional written opinion is established and citations may frequently be in a language not easily understood by the applicant the explanation is not intended to be a full explanation of the document’s relevance to novelty and inventive step of the sort expected in a written opinion;
+explanation may be included with regard to the citations considered to be relevant: this is to allow short comments to be included to indicate what the relevant features of a document are in view of the fact that no additional written opinion is established and citations may frequently be in a language not easily understood by the applicant – the explanation is not intended to be a full explanation of the document’s relevance to novelty and inventive step of the sort expected in a written opinion;

 explanation may be included with regard to the scope of the supplementary international search, for example to indicate any assumptions made relating to the appropriate scope of search where the main international search report was not established and transmitted to the Authority specified for supplementary search in time to be considered during the search, or in the case of complex applications where a fallback position has been searched.

 Copies of Documents

 Rule 45bis.7(c)

 The Authority must provide copies of cited documents to the applicant or any designated Office, subject to the payment of any relevant fees, on request at any time within seven years from the international filing date, as would be the case for the International Searching Authority under Article 20(3) and Rule 44.3.
 Form PCT/SISA/509 may be used for this purpose.